kunhwiko/concepts/networks.md

   3) IP address is like a mailbox to an apartment complex, and ports are the specific apt number

 Types of Devices
-  1) Switches : machines that can decide on a port based on a forwarding table (helps connect L1 layers and form a network)
+  1) Switches :
+       - machines that decide on a port based on a 'forwarding table' and where to send the message within an L2 network
+       - connects L1 layers to form a network
+       - switches must be aware of the different hosts in a given L2 network (helps connect L1 layers and form a network)
-  2) Routers : machines that can coordinate amongst themselves to decide on a forwarding table for each machine (helps connect L2 layers to form the Internet) --> Switches and Routers make up modern Ethernet connections
+  2) Routers :
+       - machines that coordinate amongst themselves to decide on a 'routing table' for each machine
+       - connects L2 networks to enable messages to travel beyond a certain L2 network (helps form the Internet) --> Switches and Routers make up modern Ethernet connections
 ```